“One man's trash is another man's treasure.”

 - Bladder infections, particularly if recurrent or not responsive to treatment, may be a symptom of a larger problem.

 - Bladder stones (also known as cystic calculi or uroliths) come in several different types.
 Struvite stones are most often associated with infection and are not likely to resolve until the infection is controlled and the stones are dissolved with special foods or medications to acidify the urine.
 Calcium oxalate stones are sometimes seen when the pH of urine is higher than normal.
 In Dalmatians, urate stones are common.
-Stones of mixed composition may be seen in some dogs.
+Stones of a mixed composition may be seen in some dogs.
 Identification of the type of stone present is important in order to choose the correct treatment option (e.g., surgery versus medical dissolution) and prevention plan.

 If your dog's urine is red, orange or brown you want to see your veterinarian as soon as possible.